 - unpaid rent

-- repair costs for damage caused by the tenant/resident
+- repair costs for damage caused by the tenant or resident

 - cleaning costs

-- cost of re-letting and re-advertising if the tenant/resident leaves before their fixed term tenancy ends.
+- cost of re-letting if the tenant or resident leaves before the end of the lease.

-- ensure rent is paid up to the end date
+- make sure rent is paid up to the end date on the lease

-- check the property against the condition report and any photos taken when they moved in
+- check the property using the inspection sheet and any photos they took when they moved in

-- complete the condition report and take photos when they leave
+- complete the inspection sheet and take photos when they leave

-- provide the landlord and CBS with their new contact details for correspondence - this will ensure the bond is returned quickly.
+- provide the landlord and CBS with their new contact details - this can speed up the refund process.